Frodo-Web/eBPF/Knowledges/Program_in_user_space.md

 SEC("uprobe/libc.so.6:malloc")
 ```
 This only works for dynamically linked binaries that use libc.so.6.
 If the program is statically linked to its own libc, it won't work until you specify the program itself.

+This works because the Linux kernel’s uprobe mechanism can resolve sonames (shared object names), like libc.so.6, based on where they’re mapped in memory, so you don't need to specify full path.

 ## Program Languages and shared libraries
 ### Python
 ```